MicrosoftDocs/visualstudio-docs/docs/azure/cloud-services-extended-support.md

 ---
 # Create and deploy a cloud service using extended support in Visual Studio (Preview)

 Starting with Visual Studio 2019 version 16.9 Preview 1, you can work with cloud services using Azure Resource Manager (ARM), which greatly simplifies and modernizes maintenance and management of Azure resources.
-You can also convert an existing cloud service project to an extended support cloud service project.
+You can also publish an existing cloud service project using extended support.

 ## Create a project